 If all the history and shopping tire you out, see if you can snag a sunny patio seat at one of the many restaurants that also line the street.
-There's nothing quite like sitting under an umbrella with a cold drink and catching up on news with your friends while surreptitiously undertaking a bit of people watching.
+There's nothing quite like sitting under an umbrella with a cold drink and catching up on news with your friends while surreptitiously undertaking a bit of people-watching.

-2. Explore Fort George
+2. Explore Fort George National Historic Site

 These friendly interpreters spread throughout eight buildings in the fort are here to answer your questions about what they are working on and what daily life entails.
-One of the most interesting exhibitions are live musket firings, when these ancient rifles fire in a huge puff of smoke.
+One of the most interesting exhibitions is live musket firings, when these ancient rifles fire in a huge puff of smoke.